-Each year at Global Jam, an average of 80% of the waste was diverted from the landfill, with over 4,000 pounds of compost collected, over 500 pounds of cans and bottles, and 200 pounds of cardboard.
+Each year at Global Jam, more than 80% of the waste is diverted from the landfill, with over 4,000 pounds of compost collected, over 500 pounds of cans and bottles, and 200 pounds of cardboard.

 The zero waste efforts at Global Jam are a collaboration between the Department of Housing and Dining Services and the Environmental Center.
-We hope Global Jam's will continue to set the trend for many more zero waste events on campus in the future.
-If your department or building would like information and support in holding a zero waste event, please call 303-492-8307.
+We hope Global Jam will continue to set the trend for many more zero waste events on campus in the future.

 Since 1999, CU Recycling has been providing recycling services for BolderBOULDER, which is one of the largest 10k road races in the world.
 The race attracts more than 50,000 runners and walkers and draws professional athletes from around the globe.